-Wallabies full-back Israel Folau has his contract terminated after anti-gay social media comments
+Former Wallabies full-back Israel Folau had his contract terminated in 2019

-Waratahs and Wallabies full-back Israel Folau has been sacked by Rugby Australia following his social media posts last month that said homosexuals were destined for hell unless they repented.
+Former Wallabies full-back Israel Folau was sacked by Rugby Australia in 2019 following his social media posts that said homosexuals were destined for hell unless they repented.

-The three-person panel have now issued a sanction that his playing contract should be terminated.
+A three-person panel issued a sanction that his playing contract should be terminated.

 “Rugby Australia did not choose to be in this situation, but Rugby Australia’s position remains that Israel, through his actions, left us with no choice but to pursue this course of action.